mainmatter/mainmatter.com/blog/_posts/2019-02-15-breethe-breakdown.md

 end
 ```

-When the `@source` is switched during testing, the controller calls the mock function as defined in the test rather than the _original_ function.
+When the `@source` is switched during testing, the controller calls the mock function as defined in the test rather than the original function.
 This speeds up the test considerably as the only code run for the mock is the lambda that defines it:

 ```elixir
 fn _search_term -> [location] end
 ```

-## Using tasks to asynchronously load data in background
+In short, each mock is self-contained in the test defining it and the callback insures the mock replicates the original function's behavior.
+The result is robust, fast and modularised tests.